-All proceedings, up to the final resolution of the charge, shall be kept confidential by all participants unless the accused chooses to waive confidentiality, in which case all parties are relieved of the responsibility of confidentiality.
-The accused shall not be presumed to have waived confidentiality by speaking to potential witnesses or Student Defender about the allegation while preparing his or her defense.
-Confidentiality requirements also do not prevent an accused student from discussing his or her situation with parents or guardians.
+All proceedings, up to the final resolution of the charge, shall be kept confidential by all participants unless the accused student chooses to waive confidentiality, in which case all parties are relieved of the responsibility of confidentiality.
+The accused student shall not be presumed to have waived confidentiality by speaking to potential witnesses, the Student Defender, or the Deputy Student Defender about the allegation while preparing the accused student's defense.
+Confidentiality requirements also do not prevent an accused student from discussing the situation with parents or guardians.
 Any breach of confidentiality shall be brought to the attention of the Court.

 Information on summary sanctions and pre-Charge Negotiated Resolutions may be shared amongst faculty and senior staff but not with students.
-E. Post-Charge Negotiated Resolutions Once Charges have been initiated, the accused student, the Defender, or the Prosecutor may initiate negotiations to achieve an agreed upon resolution of the Charges.
-Resolution discussions may take place only with the unanimous consent of all the negotiating parties.

-If the parties consent to the negotiations, the prosecutor shall inform the Assistant Dean for Academic Engagement and Success that the parties will negotiate and who will convene the negotiation session.
+E. Post-Charge Negotiated Resolutions

+Once Charges have been initiated, the accused student, the Student Defender and the Student Prosecutor must participate in negotiations to determine if a Negotiated Resolution can be agreed upon.
+Although the Complaining Party shall be invited to participate in this meeting, the Complaining Party may decline to attend, and any agreement may be reached without the consent of the Complaining Party.
+If the Complaining Party is a student, the faculty designee appointed pursuant to Section II.E. shall also be invited to participate in the negotiations.
+A negotiation meeting may only be waived by the unanimous consent of the accused student, the Student Defender, and the Student Prosecutor.
+The negotiation meeting shall be convened by the Investigator.

 A Negotiated Resolution may be reached at any time prior to the issuance of a decision from the Court.

-If the parties reach a Negotiated Resolution, the Resolution Agreement must include a short statement of the circumstances of the Negotiated Resolution.
+If the parties reach a Negotiated Resolution, the Resolution Agreement must include a short statement of the circumstances of the Negotiated Resolution and an agreed-upon statement of responsibility by the accused student.
 All parties must read and approve the statement before the resolution can be considered final.
-Any Negotiated Resolution must be approved by the Dean.
+Any Negotiated Resolution must be approved by the Dean before it takes effect.
+The Dean has the discretion to alter or reject the Negotiated Resolution.